-Debt: Counselling on debt matters, assistance with financial budgeting and negotiations with creditors on your Consumer: Check consumer rights for goods and services, and steps to redress a consumer problem.
+Debt: Counselling on debt matters, assistance with financial budgeting and negotiations with creditors on your behalf.
+Consumer: Check consumer rights for goods and services, and steps to redress a consumer problem.
 Employment: Rights as an employee, such as contracts, dismissal, sexual and racial discrimination.
 Legal problems: Assistance with certain cases, such as small claims and referral to local solicitors.
 Academic: Help and advice is offered if you want to change course.
-Personal Matters: We provide a "listening ear" and a non judgmental approach

-Monday Tuesday Wednesday
+Personal Matters: We provide a "listening ear" and a non judgmental approach Monday 11.00 am - 1.00 pm ຼ ເຊິ່ Tuesday 11.00 am - 1.00 pm 2.00 pm - 4.00 pm (appointments only) Wednesday 11.00 am - 1.00 pm pening hours 2.00 pm - 4.00 pm (appointments only)

-Friday

-11.00 am 11.00 am

-2.00 pm 11.00 am 2.00 pm 11.00 am

-- 1.00 pm - 1.00 pm

-- 4.00 pm (appointments only) - 1.00 pm

-- 4.00 pm (appointments only) - 1.00 pm

-Beckett Park advice.
-Use it or lose it

-PAY WHAT YOU CAN - MON 14 MAR
+PAY WHAT YOU CAN - MON 14 MAR THE MERCHANT of VENICE

-HE MERCHANT

 by William Shakespeare Until 23 April

 LOVE.
 HATRED.
 REVENGE.
 ROMANCE.

 Pay what you can on Monday 14 March at 7.30pm (50p minimum) or come on standby any weekday for just £4!
 All you need is your union card!
 Proof of status is required.
 Pay What You Can applies on Monday 14 March only.
-Tickets must be purchased on the day in person QUARRY HILL MOUNT, LEEDS LS9 8AW 0532 4421
+Tickets must be purchased on the day in person